You have a problem. COVID has closed your local gym and you want to keep training.

 You now have a spot and are ready to workout.
 No more expensive gym fees at the local Globo Gym where they kicked you out for sweating and looking too buff.
 Heck, you even tried to show them how to do the snatch and they took it as an insult.

-Check out this ultimate Garage Gym Equipment List.
+Check out this Garage Gym Equipment List to get you started.

 Ever notice an Olympic gymnast?
 These guys are ripped and have shoulders like bowling balls.
 But their also super flexible, can scratch behind their neck and can handle their bodyweight like a ninja cat.
 Their main piece of equipment is the gym rings which are seeing a surge in popularity in garage gyms across the world.

 If you want to build speed and improve your jump then you got to spend time on a plyo box.
 Improve your balance, agility and fast twitch muscles to explode.
 You can make a box with a little work but new box systems are so easy to put together go ahead and spend a few bucks.
 The 24 inch or 20 inch is good.

 A wall ball (aka medicine ball) is a must for a garage gym.
 Not only can you use it for warm ups but it is a staple of workouts with wall ball shots up to 10 ft for men and 8 ft for the ladies.

 A pull up bar is a must and not only great for pull ups and bar muscle ups but also to hang your gym rings.
 Many good core exercises like toe to bar and knee to chest can be done also.